-As noted earlier, changes to the Municipal Planning Act now require the legislative body to "approve the plan for distribution," or if it elects to do so, become the adopting authority for the plan.
+§ 12 The planning commission is given the responsibility of drafting the master plan; the legislative body must "approve the plan for distribution," and may elect to become the adopting authority for the plan.
 After preparing a proposed plan, the planning commission must submit the proposed plan to the legislative body for review and comment.
 Before the adoption process can proceed, the legislative body must approve the distribution of the proposed plan.
-If it does not, it must return the plan to the Commission with its objections.
-The Commission must then revise the plan until it is accepted by the legislative body.
+If it does not, it must return the plan to the commission with its objections.
+The commission must then revise the plan until it is accepted by the legislative body.

 The long-term effect of this change to the adoption process will have to be determined.
-But even if the Planning Commission maintains the responsibility of completing and adopting the master plan, the legislative body should be involved in all of the critical steps of the process in order for the plan to be assured of adoption and effectively implemented.
+But even if the planning commission is delegated the responsibility of completing and adopting the master plan, the legislative body should be involved in all of the critical steps of the process in order for the plan to be effectively implemented.